 What it all boils down to is that agricultural workers have one of the most dangerous jobs in Florida.
 You may be unaware, but farm industry accidents very often:

 Farm-related accidents are sadly tragic and many are avoidable.
-But listen, third-party liability claims or lawsuits allow an injured worker to go after parties who were negligent and caused the workplace accident.
+However, third-party liability claims or lawsuits allow an injured worker to go after parties who were negligent and caused the workplace accident.

 Potentially liable third parties who can be sued for compensation through a personal injury lawsuit include: